Same day for MRI, X-Ray and CT.

 • injections under CT guidance

 Here at River Radiology we use a digital x-ray machine that allows us to view your image only seconds after taking it.
 With state of the art technology we are able to skip the entire processing stage, meaning a speedy but efficient process for all our patients.
-This is the most efficient technology available – you won’t see this at every X-Ray facility in town!
+This is the most efficient technology available.

 Free ACC X-rays.